On the rationality of some real threefolds: Rationality of some degree conic bundles

 Multiplying by $q(v)=v^2+\epsilon cv-\epsilon a_2$ and setting $w_2=q(v)w_1$, $t_1=vt$ shows that $X$ is birational to a quadric surface bundle

 Multiplying by $\epsilon$ and setting $q_1(v)=-\epsilon q(v)$, $q_2(v)=a_1q_1(v)-(b_1v+d_1)^2$, we see that $X$ is birational to the quadric surface bundle

-We deduce that $X$ is rational by Lemma \ref{elem2} below. \item We now consider equation \ref{eqa}, in the case when only one node of $C$ is defined over $R$, so that $C$ is defined by equation (\ref{f2}) from Lemma \ref{elem1}.
-Then the conic bundle of type~\ref{eqa} is given by the affine equation
+We deduce that $X$ is rational by Lemma \ref{elem2} below (note that any $R$-point of $X$ in a fiber over $(v,w)\in R^2$ with $f(v,w)>0$ is smooth). \item We now consider equation \ref{eqa}, in the case when only one node of $C$ is defined over $R$, so that $C$ is defined by equation (\ref{f2}) from Lemma \ref{elem1}.
+Then the conic bundle $X$ of type~\ref{eqa} is given by the affine equation

 Let $q(v)=bv^2+dv+c$ and let $z_1=zq(v)$.
 Note that $q(v)$ is nonzero since $C$ is irreducible.
 Multiplying by $q(v)$, we see that $X$ is birational to a quadric surface bundle over $\mathbb A^1_v$ given by the equation